hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 * `backend_pool` - (Required) A `backend_pool` block as defined below.

+-> Azure by default allows specifying up to 50 Backend Pools - but this quota can be increased via Microsoft Support.

 * `backend_pool_health_probe` - (Required) A `backend_pool_health_probe` block as defined below.

 * `backend_pool_load_balancing` - (Required) A `backend_pool_load_balancing` block as defined below.